grnet/synnefo/docs/quick-install-admin-guide.rst

 .. _alembic: http://alembic.readthedocs.org

-After a sucessful installation, we should stamp it with the most recent revision, in order to be able in the future to define the migrations should run in subsequent upgrades.
+After a sucessful installation, we should stamp it at the most recent revision, so that future migrations know where to start upgrading in the migration history.

-In order to find the most recent revision, we check the migration history:
+First, find the most recent revision in the migration history:

 .. code-block:: console